kossiitkgp/KWoC-Frontend/public/faq.md

 - __Can I apply if I am not a student of IIT Kharagpur?__

-  Sure !
-Our program is open to __all__ students irrespective of college !
-Is there any eligibility criteria and pre-requisites?
-There is no strict eligibility criteria as such.
+  Sure!
+Our program is open to __all__ students irrespective of college!
+Is there.
 Read [this](https://www.quora.com/What-is-the-prerequisite-for-participating-in-Kharagpur-Winter-of-Code-2016) Quora answer by Pranit Bauva.

 - __Can you provide me any advice so that I can start preparing for it beforehand?__